 “Yes, of course.
 That is what I am trying to say…” Wade pointed out.

-“So you don’t really have anything, and you came here to tell me that you have tried but it’s beyond your powers?”
-Annie snapped at him.
+“So you don’t really have anything, and you came here to tell me that you have tried, but it’s beyond your powers?”
+Anna snapped at him.

 “What?
 I never said that.
-If you will listen to me-” Wade started to say.
-The look on Annie’s face stopped him in his tracks.
+If you will listen to me—” Wade started to say.
+The look on Anna’s face stopped him in his tracks.

 “Why should I listen to a man who is only going to parrot exactly the same nonsense they have been trying to feed me ever since the day my husband died?”
-Annie said.
+Anna said.
 She stabbed a finger at him.

 “You have got to decide, Mr. Private Investigator, who you really work for.
 Are you just going to take the money and wash your hands like some Pontius Pilate?
 Or are you going to do better than the people employing you?”
-Annie almost shouted.
+Anna almost shouted.

 Wade felt like he had been slapped.
 “Now listen here, that is a bit much.
 I came up here to try and help.”

 “I’ve had quite a few offers of help recently.
 Funny how they all end up trying to convince me to accept my losses and move out!”
-Annie said.
+Anna said.

 “I never said anything about moving,” Wade shook his head.
 He was annoyed now.
 He didn’t deserve to be treated like this.
 He glared at the woman, who raised her hand to point down the track behind him.

 “You know your way out, Mr. Nash.
 Please use it.”
-Annie Turner turned, and sharply marched back to her stable.
+Anna Turner turned sharply, and marched back to her stable.

 Wade stood for a long moment, feeling hot, bothered, and annoyed.
 Beside him, Charger whinnied a little eagerly at the horses in the stable, who whinnied back.

 “Not likely, friend.
-I think it’s clear we haven’t made any friends today!”
+I think it’s clear we haven’t made any friends here, today!”
 Wade snapped, untying him and mounting to ride back the way he had come.

 Chapter 5